navaidya/optionpricing/README.md

-#Open source Derivatives Pricing Library
+#Open Source Derivatives Pricing Library available and maintained under the MIT License

 Well tested Open source Derivatives Pricing libraries available under the MIT License.
 * This libraries are packaged as OSGi bundles.
 These have been tested on Apache Karaf (Felix) 2.3.0.